allvv/Curotec-programming-test/README.md

 - Logs are stored in a dedicated `activity_logs` table using a polymorphic relationship.
 - The `user_id` field is nullable, as authentication is not implemented in this project.
 - Logs are not included in task API responses by default.
 They can be queried directly from the database or exposed through a dedicated endpoint if needed.

+## Error & Exception Handling
+- All API routes are configured to return JSON responses only, including for error cases such as 404 Not Found, 422 Validation Errors, and 500 Internal Server Errors.
+- Laravel’s default exception handler (App\Exceptions\Handler) has been customized to ensure clean, consistent API responses.
+- Errors are logged internally using Laravel’s logging system (default: storage/logs/laravel.log).
+- Error messages shown to the client are sanitized in production for security.
+Stack traces and debug details are only shown if APP_DEBUG=true in your .env.

 ## Architectural Decisions